asm492/cloud2/README.md

 Chosen scenario: <b>Smart home</b>

-Our smart home consists of smart blinds, smart lights, smoke detectors and thermometers.
+Our smart home consist of a device which measures temperature and humidity.